m8dotpie/pmldl-detox.prj/README.md

 ## Installation and Running

-I am ~~proud~~ owner of the AMD Graphics powered laptop, as a result it is nearly impossible for me to run or test anything locally.
+I am ~~proud~~ owner of the AMD Graphics powered laptop ~~(god bless apple)~~, as a result it is nearly impossible for me to run or test anything locally.
 In general everything should be fine, but I was unable to test if everything runs as expected.
 So several issues might be possible.
+But I did my best to avoid any inconsistencies across the code.

 - [x] Colab notebooks rewritten locally
 - [x] Dotenv tuned properly
 - [x] Dependencies across the `src` files as well as notebooks work
 - [x] Checkpoints provided

-For instance, I would recommend not running tuning and learning, rather than loading the checkpoints, which is indeed works.
+For instance, I would recommend not running tuning and learning, rather than loading the checkpoints, which is indeed works (afaik).

+## Checkpoints

+It was a hard decision, but I have decided to store model checkpoints along the project itself.
+So if you will clone the repo, you will have to clone 0.5GB of checkpoints as well.
+However, it is very handy, since they are not so heavy, but useful all over the work.

 ## Notebooks